Mister Fantastic: Subplots and story arcs

+After many adventures as the Fantastic Four, Reed marries Sue.
+Before long Reed and Sue had a baby, Franklin; the team battled Annihilus right before Franklin's birth.
 Reed also saved Galactus's life during the course of his adventures.
-He then bought the Baxter Building.
-Later, he was tried by the Shi'ar for saving Galactus's life, but the charges were dropped when Eternity briefly granted all those attending the trial a moment of 'cosmic awareness' that allowed them to understand that Galactus was necessary for the continued well-being of the universe.
-Reed's battle with Gormuu prior to getting his powers was recounted.
-Just after that, Reed was reunited with his father in an alternate timeline.
-Some time later, Reed and Sue retired from the Fantastic Four, and then joined the Avengers, although Reed's past experience as leader of the Fantastic Four meant that he had trouble adjusting to following Captain America's lead regardless of his respect for the other man.
-Eventually, Reed and Sue did rejoin the Fantastic Four.
+Reed is tried by the Shi'ar for saving Galactus's life, but the charges are dropped when Eternity briefly grants all those attending the trial a moment of 'cosmic awareness' that allows them to understand that Galactus is necessary for the continued well-being of the universe.
+Some time later, Reed and Sue retired from the Fantastic Four and temporarily join the Avengers.